UT-Austin-RPL/Coopernaut/template.md

 <table id="dataset" border="0" cellspacing="10" cellpadding="0" align="center">
 <tbody><tr><td><left>
 We provide a kick-start dataset for the behavior cloning, and you can download the dataset
 <a href="https://utexas.box.com/v/coopernaut-dataset"> Here </a>.
 Alternatively, you can collect your own dataset by running data-collection scripts provided in the public <a href="https://github.com/UT-Austin-RPL/Coopernaut"> Coopernaut Repository </a>.
 The kick-start dataset contains 3 scenarios, and each has a Train set and a Test set.
-The Train set typically includes 12 trajectories in total, with 3 of them are accident-proning and 9 of them are normal driving trajectories.
+The Train set of a scenario typically includes 12 trajectories in total, with 3 of them are accident-proning and 9 of them are normal driving trajectories.
 </left>
 </td></tr></tbody>
 </table>